-We have audited the financial statements of Mental Health America of Greater Houston, Inc. and MHA of Greater Houston Foundation, Inc., which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, of cash flows, and of functional expenses for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the financial statements of Mental Health America of Greater Houston, Inc. and MHA of Greater Houston Foundation, Inc. (MHA), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related consolidated statements of activities, of cash flows, and of functional expenses for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Mental Health America of Greater Houston, Inc. and MHA of Greater Houston Foundation, Inc. as of December 31, 2022 and 2021, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of MHA as of December 31, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.